apache/lucene-solr/dev-tools/solrnightlybenchmarks/README.md

                                                   latest commit to work on.
      * --commit-id XXXXXXXXXXXX                Use this parameter if you want the system to use the commit hash to work on.
-     * --from-queue                            Use this parameter if you want the system to work on the commit hash present in the queue.
-     * --register-commit                       This parameter is used in conjunction with the last parameter.

-     * --generate-data-file                    Generates a fresh test data file with 1 million records ~3.7GB size, in the webapp/data directory.
      * --clean-up                              Use this parameter to instruct the system to clean up at the end of the work cycle.
      * --test-with-number-of-documents XXXX    Use this parameter to specify the subset of the available documents